Church of St Mary and All Saints, Willoughby-on-the-Wolds

 The Church of St. Mary and All Saints, Willoughby-on-the-Wolds is a parish church in the Church of England in Willoughby on the Wolds, Nottinghamshire, England.

 History

-The church, dedicated to St Mary, is medieval and contains many ancient and splendid monuments of the Willoughbys, ancestors of Lord Middleton, whose predecessors sold this lordship many years ago to various proprietors.
+The church, dedicated to St Mary, is medieval and contains many ancient monuments of the Willoughbys, ancestors of Lord Middleton, whose predecessors sold this lordship many years ago to various proprietors.

 Parish status

 The church is in a cluster comprising: